dtcalabro/libDCWeather/README.md

 ### Setting the temperature unit

 You can set the temperature unit to either Celsius, Fahrenheit, or Kelvin.
-The default is the user's prefered unit but you can change it to your liking.
+The default is the user's preferred unit, but you can change it to your liking.

 ```objc
 // To set it to Celsius